Isabela (province): Spanish colonial period

 The province was placed under the jurisdiction of a governor (Lieutenant Colonel of Cavalry Francisco Contreras y Urtasun) with Ilagan as the capital, where it remains up to present.
 It was initially called Isabela de Luzón and also Isabela del Norte to differentiate from other places in the Philippines bearing the name of Isabela.
 The new province was named after Queen Isabella II of Spain.
 During that time, the Spanish controlled only the areas along the Cagayan River, leaving the Mallig Plants, the Magat River and the Sierra Madre Mountains to Gaddang tribes.

 The Atta or Negritos were the first people in valley.
 They were later moved to the uplands or variably assimilated by the Austronesians, from whom the Ibanags, Itawes, Yogads, Gaddangs, Irayas, Malawegs, and Paranans descended - who actually came from one ethnicity.
 These are the people found by the Spaniards in the different villages along the rivers all over Cagayan Valley, including present Isabela.
 The Spaniards rightly judged that these various villagers came from a single racial stock and decided to make the Ibanag language the lingua franca, both civilly and ecclesiastically for the entire people of Cagayan which they called collectively as the Cagayanes which later was transliterated to become Cagayanos.

 Various other peoples, mainly the Ilocanos, Pangasinenses, Kapampangans and Tagalogs, as well as Visayans, Moros, Ivatans, and even foreigners like the Chinese, Indians, Arabs, Spaniards and others were further infused to the native Cagayanes to become the modern Cagayano, and Isabeleño in the exact province, that we know today.

+During the 1818 Spanish census, Gamu (Isabela Province) had 586 native families living in harmony with 16 Spanish-Filipino families.